Do you want to set up WordPress email tracking on your site?

 You need to make sure all of the emails sent from your website go to your user’s email inbox and not to the spam folder.

-With that said, let’s take a look at how to set up WordPress email tracking, step by step.
+With that said, let’s look at how to set up WordPress email tracking step by step.

-For this tutorial, we’ll be using the WP Mail SMTP plugin.
-It’s the best WordPress SMTP plugin in the market used by over 2 million websites.
+For this tutorial, we will be using the WP Mail SMTP plugin.
+It’s the best WordPress SMTP plugin on the market, used by over 3 million websites.

 It lets you easily send all of your WordPress emails using an SMTP server and improve email deliverability for your WordPress website.